dsodol/claude_c_sharp_stuff/cc_csharp_guide_v1.md

-# C# Development Guide for Claude Code
+# C# Development Guide for Claude and Claude Code

 ## Table of Contents